JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

     }
 }
 ```
-{initial-collapse-state="collapsed" collapsible="true" collapsed-title="if (isDialogOpen) { DialogWindow("}
+{initial-collapse-state="collapsed" collapsible="true" collapsed-title="if (isDialogOpen) { DialogWindow( ... ) }"}

 ## Hide windows to the system tray

 By default, closing the window exits the application.
-To hide the window to the system tray instead,
+To hide the window to the system tray or menu bar instead,
 you can intercept `onCloseRequest` to change the window's visibility state.

 In the following example, closing the window sets `isVisible` to `false`,